gvwilson/fiction/santas/index.md

 Santa Hood shrugged.
 "It works out.
-Some of the science elves think we're why all those universes exist.
+Some people think we're why all those universes exist.
 Every kind of santa that can be, must be.
-It's all very quantum."
+It's some kind of quantum thing."
 She shrugged again.

 "So what kind of santa are you?"